Beautiful (2011 film)

 Beautiful is a 2011 Indian Malayalam musical drama film written by Anoop Menon and directed by V. K. Prakash.
-The film stars Jayasurya, Anoop Menon and Meghana Raj in the lead roles.
+The film stars Jayasurya, Anoop Menon, and Meghana Raj in the lead roles.
 The cinematography was by Jomon T. John and the music was composed by Ratheesh Vegha.
-It tells the story about the intense bonding of two friends, one quadriplegic and the other a musician.
-The film released on 2 December 2011 to predominantly positive reviews and was a commercial success.
+It tells the story of the intense bonding of two friends, one quadriplegic and the other a musician.
+The film was released on 2 December 2011 to predominantly positive reviews and was a commercial success.

 Plot

-Stephen Louis (Jayasurya) is a quadriplegic by birth who is immensely rich, and believes in celebrating each moment of life.
+Stephen Louis (Jayasurya) is a quadriplegic by birth who is immensely rich and believes in celebrating each moment of life.
 Despite being able to move only his neck, he loves to see beautiful things and aspires to celebrate life.
-He is assisted by his Manager Kamalu (Nandu) and his caretaker/driver Karunan (Jayan) in a palatial house in Fort Kochi.
-As most of his relatives look to take advantage of his position, Louis has kept all of them at bay, barring his cousin brother Alex (Tini Tom) with whom he shares a good relationship.
+He is assisted by his manager, Kamalu (Nandu), and his caretaker/driver, Karunan (Jayan), in a palatial house in Fort Kochi.
+As most of his relatives look to take advantage of his position, Stephen has kept all of them at bay, barring his cousin, Alex (Tini Tom), with whom he shares a good relationship.